nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 # Data Generation

-This directory contains the computational workflows used to generate the simulated MUC1 sequencing data used in the downstream analyses.
+This directory contains the computational workflows used to generate the simulated _MUC1_ sequencing data used in the downstream analyses.

 The data-generation workflow prepares the genomic reference, generates positive and negative sequence material, simulates sequencing reads, constructs haplotype-mixture (diploid-like) samples, and processes the resulting reads for downstream analysis.

 ## Workflow

-The data-generation workflow consists of four main stages:
+The data-generation workflow consists of several stages:

 ```text
 Reference genome